Skelpo1/Anti_Virus/README.md

 <ul>

-WWith the main Developers of our front-end being
+With the main Developers of our front-end being
   <br>
 <li>Constantinos Sakkas
   <br>